 Located right next to Disneyland Park, Disney California Adventure has a total of seven lands that bring Disney and Pixar films to life, including Cars Land.
 Not to be missed is the park’s signature nighttime World of Color light and water show.
 The park also features unique attractions such as Soarin’ Over California and the new “Guardians of the Galaxy: Mission Breakout” ride, the first in the park’s planned expansion to create a Marvel Land, announced in 2017.

-If you want to visit just Disney California Adventure in one day during peak times, the ticket cost is $124 per person; otherwise, you can opt for the $174 Park Hopper ticket or the $468 Disneyland Resort package to visit both parks.
+If you want to visit just Disney California Adventure in one day during peak times, the ticket cost is $149 per person; otherwise, you can opt for the $199 Park Hopper ticket same as the Disneyland Park prices.